SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   </tbody>
 </table>

-Now, like above, we can read off `+` and `number` in succession.
-The state after reading the next two tokens would look like this.
+Like above, we can read "+" and "number" in succession.
+The state after reading the next two tokens is this.

 <table class="table table-bordered">
   <thead>